ekaterinasviridova4/enthymeme-reconstruction-public/README.md

-# Project Overview
+# Overview

+This repository contains the implementation details of the paper "Better than the Gold Standard?
+Evaluating Human vs. LLM Enthymeme Reconstruction in Natural Language Argumentation".
-This project focuses on reconstructing implicit premises and claims in argumentative texts, using different families of generative models and zero-shot prompting.
+This work focuses on reconstructing implicit premises and claims in argumentative texts, using different families of generative models and zero-shot prompting.
 While the full reconstruction pipeline is operational and can be tested on the provided CMV datasets, the human-reconstructed gold-standard data (used for evaluation) will be published upon paper acceptance.

 ## Data Structure